 - Vaughan Williams Serenade to Music – Sakari Oramo – BBC Proms 2016 (Last Night of the Proms)

 - Handel Messiah – Orchestra of the 18th Century – Daniel Reuss

 - 2017 Glyndebourne Jerwood Artist – Donizetti, The Notary Don Pasquale; Verdi, Messenger La Traviata and Brett Dean, Marcellus Hamlet

 - Solo recitals at Newbury Festival; Oxford Lieder Festival with Eugene Asti; Leeds Lieder Festival for BBCR3 and at the Wigmore Hall with Joseph Middleton

 - Purcell The Fairy Queen – Gabrieli Consort

-Earlier in the 2016/17 season James sang the role of Mercurio in La Calisto with La Nuova Musica and David Bates, and made his BBC Proms debut in 2016 singing in Vaughan Williams Serenade to Music conducted by Sakari Oramo.
-James is a 2017 Jerwood Young Artist at Glyndebourne Festival Opera and will appear in La Traviata, Hamlet, La Clemenza di Tito and the role of the notary in Don Pasquale during the 2017 Festival, for which he won the prestigious John Christie Award.
+In the 2016/17 season James sang the role of Mercurio in La Calisto with La Nuova Musica and David Bates, and made his BBC Proms debut in 2016 singing in Vaughan Williams Serenade to Music conducted by Sakari Oramo.
+James was a 2017 Jerwood Young Artist at Glyndebourne Festival Opera and appeared in La Traviata, Hamlet, La Clemenza di Tito and the role of the notary in Don Pasquale during the 2017 Festival, for which he won the prestigious John Christie Award.